 In collaboration with Dr. Huang, we are analyzing over 100 families with various types of eye diseases, especially those with dry/wet type of age-related macular degeneration, to identify new genes responsible for these rare genetic syndromes.
 The wet/neovascular type affects approximately 10-15% of individuals with age-related macular degeneration, but accounts for approximately 90% of all cases of severe vision loss from the disease.

-These examples clearly illustrated the power of genome seuqencing in uncovering genetic basis for rare undiagnosed diseases.
+These examples clearly illustrated the power of genome seuqencing in uncovering genetic basis or facilitating genetic diagnosis for rare undiagnosed diseases.